guruyaya/pace2pace/README.md

 * urls: all urls that use this key.
 * keys: public keys object.
 It's keys defined as follows: the name of the key, which is also the key of this object You must have one named \_ROOT.
 If you have key type future, it must be named \_FUTURE.
 It's content defined as follows:
   - protocol: The public key scheme used.
-Version 0.2a is expected to support GPG only.
-Defaults to GPG
+Version 0.2a is expected to support PGP only.
+Defaults to PGP
   - type: Can be either root, running, service, or future.
 Keys type abilities description will follow this list.
 Note that all keys type default to running, except \_ROOT that defaults to root, and \_FUTURE that defaults to future.
   - key: The key
   - service: Array of services using this key (or root, if you want to use it as service key, though not recommended).
 Version 0.2a will include a design for service named "web".
 Note that client must support the service it's authenticating against.